jrialland/python-quickjs-runtime/README.md

 # python-quickjs-runtime

-A lightweight, high-performance Python binding for the [QuickJS](https://bellard.org/quickjs/) Javascript Engine.
+A lightweight Python binding for the [QuickJS](https://bellard.org/quickjs/) Javascript Engine.

 This library allows you to execute JavaScript code within your Python applications, providing seamless interoperability between Python and JavaScript.